damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   ```

 ## Service *(synonyms: external function, capability)*
-*What are the services that the product provides to stakeholders?*

 - **Definition:** *A service is an effect intended by a stakeholder resulting from the interaction of the product with its environment (i.e. what the  product is for).*